THE SH1971 BLOG

 Feb 27, 2026

 Every year around this time the same thing happens.
 The weather shifts.
 We start walking more.
 We move more naturally again.
-And most women think — great, I’m active again.
+And most women think — great, I'm walking!
+Walking is exercise!

 The Midlife Shift: Why Walking Stops Being Enough